7 min read

 Step 2: An order confirmation is sent to your customer

 After haulers have been assigned, an Order Confirmation is sent automatically to your customer.
 This gives them the chance to see that all the details are correct - from the product(s) to the quantity to the delivery start and end times and even down to the exact location of the delivery .
-This step is where that good feeling about you as a supplier kicks in.
+This step is where that good feeling about you as the supplier kicks in.

 Step 3: Haulers digitally punch in